rsalesc/robox.io/docs/setters/first-steps.md

     1. Here, `main_tests` would contain the 10 tests defined in `random.py`.

-Now, if we run {{rbx.build}}, we'd get our brand new generated tests.
+Now, if we run `rbx build`, we'd get our brand new generated tests.

 ### Update the statement